Winter Guide to Wildlife in Yellowstone National Park

 Western Yellowstone Wolf & Grizzly Center

-If you want to see grizzlies and wolves up close you can visit a rescue center located in Western Yellowstone.
-This is a 3 hour drive from Gardiner, however if you are driving to Jackson Hole or passing through the area I recommend going.
+If you want to see grizzlies and wolves up close, you can visit a rescue center located in Western Yellowstone.
+This is a 3-hour drive from Gardiner, however, if you are driving to Jackson Hole or passing through the area, I really recommend going.
 The center saves problem wolves and bears from the park and surrounding areas.
 These animals would usually be euthanized for getting to close to people, so the center saves their lives, and offers a wonderful setting to see these animals up close.

 Yellowstone Hot Springs

-Yellowstone Hot Springs is located 15 minutes north of downtown Gardiner and has 3 outdoor plunge pools in varying temperatures, hot, cold and in between.
+Yellowstone Hot Springs is located 15 minutes north of downtown Gardiner and has 3 outdoor plunge pools in varying temperatures: hot, cold and in between.
 It is located in a beautiful setting on the river.
-Open from 1-9pm Thursday through Sunday in the winter.
-Learn More
+You’ll find it open from 1-9pm Thursday through Sunday in the winter.
+Learn more here.

-Getting a private or semi private guide is a great way to see the park.
-There are single and multi day trips you can book with a variety of activities in the park.
-While there are many great guides in Yellowstone I chose Yellowstone Dreamin Adventures for my private tour.
+Getting a private or semi-private guide is a great way to see the park in winter and year-round.
+There are single and multi-day trips you can book with a variety of activities in the park.
+While there are many great guides in Yellowstone, I chose Yellowstone Dreamin Adventures for my private tour and was really pleased with the experience.

-If you are looking for other options there are plenty of multi day tours with companies like Natural Habitat Adventures, Intrepid Tours, G Adventures, as well as many local guiding services as well.
+If you are looking for other options, there are plenty of multi day tours with companies like Natural Habitat Adventures, Intrepid Tours, G Adventures, and other local guiding services as well.

 To stay warm in the single digit temperatures in Montana, you need to wear layers and bring appropriate clothing.
 Here is a list of winter gear you will want for your trip.